kinnara-digital-studio/kecak-workflow/docs/pluginsList_richTextValidator.md

-# Richtext Validation
+# CKeditor Richtext

-Richtext Validator is a plugins ffor
+Richtext Validator is a plugins for

 ## How to use